 A flat-out lie.

-Full flat-out lie.
+Full, flat-out lie.

-As in this sentence, this is Peter Baker writing the story.
+This is Peter Baker writing the story.

 Some of Clinton's statements on Fox have drawn scrutiny.